 Finally, enjoy the moment, whatever it is.
 The beauty of Hygge is this can be as simple as savouring a hot drink.
 Bliss!

 We also like to make the most of essential oils and use fragrances to boost our mood.
 Geranium oils are often used to promote a positive mood.
-Why not try one of our organic bubble baths for the ultimate quality time?
+Why not try one of our organic bath bombs for the ultimate quality time?
 Just add a mug of your favourite tea and a good book.

 So, what are you waiting for?
 Light those candles and begin the journey to enjoying that post-spa contentment from the comfort of your own home!